robinsola/Stanza-React/README.md

 ![mobile user interface](./screen_shot.png)

 ### Description
-A mobile app to find poems, using [PoetryDB API](https://github.com/thundercomb/poetrydb).
+An application to find poems, using [PoetryDB API](https://github.com/thundercomb/poetrydb).
 Choose from a list of topics by holiday, theme, occasion, or search by author.
 User may also choose to generate a random poem from the database.
 Save, store, collect your favorite poems and authors for easy access.
 The goal is for the user to be able to use this easy poetry finder as a quick reference for inspiration in a situation where they are put on the spot to express themselves or give a short speech.

 ### MVP
 * App will collect user input - selection of Holiday or theme, or submit author or keyword search.